sandrasoi/my_project_golden_square/recipe.md

 ## 2. Design the Function Signature

-def reading_time(text, speed):
+def reading_time(text):
-    return "This text will take you x hours to read based on a reading spped of x words per minute."
+    return "This text will take you x hours to read based on a reading spped of 200 words per minute."

 _Include the name of the function, its parameters, return value, and side effects._